-7. Theory Or Model Journal (1 document with 5 entries that are each 1-3 pages)
+7. Theory Or Model Journal (1 document with 5 entries that are each 1 - 3 pages)

 Type one entry per page that reflects upon theories and/or models you encounter over the term.
 Your writing should be a snapshot of your understanding of concepts and their application to "real" life.
 Each entry should be a minimum of four paragraphs long.
 One paragraph of each entry should clearly identify and explain the theory or model that is the entry's focus.
-Another paragraph should describe an interaction or situation from your life that is a good example of the theory or model.
+Another paragraph should describe an interaction or situation in which you either gave a speech or you listened to a speech.
 Yet another paragraph should explain how the theory or model helps or hinders the described interaction or situation.
-Still another paragraph should express how you feel about the theory or model, especially in regards to your life.
+Still another paragraph should express how you feel about the theory or model.
 You should choose at least five theories and/or models to share your thoughts about, yielding a minimum of five log entries.